Honda outselling Toyota in China, sets up photo finish for 2016

-BEIJING Honda Motor Co's sales in China surpassed those of Toyota Motor Corp for the first 11 months of 2016 as fresh models lured consumers and set the Japanese rivals up for a photo finish for full-year sales ranking in the world's top auto market.
+BEIJING (Reuters) - Honda Motor Co's (7267.T) sales in China surpassed those of Toyota Motor Corp (7203.T) for the first 11 months of 2016 as new models lured consumers and set the Japanese rivals up for a photo finish in their rankings for full-year sales in the world's top auto market.

-Chinese consumers have flocked to Honda's raft of new models, including a new version of the staple Civic sedan as well as particularly strong offerings in the booming sport-utility vehicle (SUVs) segment.
+Chinese consumers have flocked to Honda's raft of new models, including a new version of the staple Civic sedan, as well as particularly strong offerings in the booming sport-utility vehicle (SUVs) segment.

 To meet rising demand, Japan's No. 3 automaker plans to break ground on Dec.
-8 on a new factory in central China's Wuhan, according to a media invitation Honda has sent out.
+8 on a factory in central China's Wuhan, according to a media invitation Honda has sent out.

 Auto sales in China remain under pressure from slowing economic growth, with analysts predicting weak growth next year despite a rebound in 2016 thanks to tax incentives.

 SUVs, though, have been a major exception, with the segment growing 45.6 percent year-to-date, as Chinese warm to larger cars.

 A Beijing-based Toyota spokesman declined to comment on its sales performance vis-à-vis rivals.